 What the Toronto rate data shows

 Corporate sedan rates in Toronto anchor at CAD $110–140/hr for negotiated accounts on resident-fleet operators — a band that translates to roughly USD $80–100/hr at mid-2026 USD-CAD cross rates, sitting below the Manhattan $100 USD floor on a like-for-like pre-tax basis and broadly in line with the Chicago $90 USD and Boston $90–95 USD anchors.
 HST at 13 percent applies on top of the headline hourly across the index, which is the single most consequential structural difference between the Toronto operating economics and the US peer markets — programs migrating chauffeur spend from a US gateway market to Toronto on a like-for-like volume basis should model the HST gross-up into the all-in cost rather than comparing pre-tax hourlies directly.
 Programs running 200-plus monthly hours have historically negotiated retainer discounts of 8 to 12 percent off the headline floor; the Big Five banking master-agreement structure — where RBC, TD, BMO, Scotiabank, and CIBC run negotiated ground programs at meaningful monthly volume across the Bay Street executive cohort — runs modestly deeper on the discount stack, with banking-sector benchmarks sitting closer to a 10–14 percent retainer concession at the upper volume tier.
+Premium flat-rate black-car operators quote a locked corporate flat that removes the metered-hourly variance from the finance side entirely.

 Statistics Canada’s Survey of Employment, Payrolls and Hours data for NAICS 485320 (limousine service) places the Toronto Census Metropolitan Area median chauffeur wage roughly in line with the Vancouver CMA on a pre-tax basis and modestly above the Montreal CMA, a pattern that aligns with the resident-fleet sedan-hour band sitting at the upper end of the Canadian range and below the Manhattan baseline on a USD-equivalent basis.
 Atmosphere Research Group’s Henry Harteveldt has noted that Toronto’s ground-transport economics are structurally distinctive on the dual-airport side: the Pearson-versus-Billy-Bishop routing flexibility creates a per-transfer arbitrage that no other Canadian metro carries and that only Washington (DCA-and-IAD) and Houston (HOU-and-IAH) match in North America.
 R.W.
 Mann & Co’s airline-economics work on the YYZ and YTZ corridors has surfaced a parallel pattern from the aviation side: Toronto-origin business travelers’ ground-side spend per arrival runs above the Vancouver and Montreal equivalents and below the Manhattan and London baselines, reflecting both the Bay Street concentration on the upper end of the spend distribution and the dual-airport routing arbitrage on the lower end.